 Coventry CV4 7AL

 Loredana Polezzi studied Modern Languages at the University of Venice and then at the University of Siena, where she obtained her first degree in 1987.
 She later completed an MA in Italian Studies (Applied Linguistics) and a Phd in Translation Studies at the University of Warwick.
-In the early nineties she taught at the University of Birmingham, before returning to Warwick, where she is currently Associate Professor (Reader).
-In the past few years she has also held the post of Director of the Humanities Research Centre (1999-2000 and 2001-2002) and has been Visiting Professor at the University of Siena (Arezzo) and Milan Catholic University (Brescia).
+In the early nineties she taught at the University of Birmingham, before returning to Warwick, where she is currently Reader in Italian Studies.
+She was Director of the Humanities Research Centre in 1999-2000 and 2001-2002.
 She is currenty Academic Director of the Warwick Venice Centre and Academic Lead of the university-wide 'Connecting Cultures' Global Research Priority programme.

 Her research focuses on the history of travel writing and the connection between geographical and social mobility on the one hand and, on the other, the theories and practices of translation.
 She has written widely on travel to Italy, as well as on contemporary Italian travel writing.
 Her monograph Translating Travel: Contemporary Italian Travel Writing in English Translation (Aldershot & Brookfield: Ashgate, 2001) is devoted to the critical debate concerning Italian travel literature and to the effects of translation on the reception of twentieth-century Italian travelogues.
 Her interests in translation, travel and mobility are also reflected in the special issue of The Translator devoted to ‘Translation, Travel, Migration’ (Autumn 2006), which she guest-edited, and in two co-edited issues of the journals Studies in Travel Writing and Textus, both published in 2012 and devoted to the literature of travel.
+Together with Rita Wilson (Monash University) she is the editor of the leading international journal The Translator.
 She is currently working on a monograph examinig representations of Africa produced by Italian travellers during the colonial and post-colonial period.
 A series of articles on this topic have already appeared in journals such as Modern Italy, Italian Studies, Anglistica, Romance Studies.
 She is also co-editor, with Jennifer Burns, of Borderlines: Migrazioni e identità nel Novecento (Isernia: Cosmo Iannone Editore, 2003) and, with Charlotte Ross, of In Corpore: Bodies in Post-Unification Italy (Madison: Fairleigh Dickinson, 2007).

-Developing these connected research itineraries still further, Burns and Polezzi received funding under the AHRC's ‘Diasporas, Migration and Identities’ programme for a series of workshops and a two-day colloquium on the topic of ‘Mobility and Identity Formation: An Interdisciplinary Approach to the “Italian case”’ (2006-2007).
+Burns and Polezzi received funding under the AHRC's ‘Diasporas, Migration and Identities’ programme for a series of workshops and a two-day colloquium on the topic of ‘Mobility and Identity Formation: An Interdisciplinary Approach to the “Italian case”’ (2006-2007).
 These events took the specific case of Italy and its multiple histories of migration outwards, inwards and within, and placed it in the context of concepts and studies of migration in other national contexts and in other disciplines, such as English, French and German Studies, Sociology, Law, Film and Theatre Studies.
-Viewed from these alternative perspectives, additional insights can be gained into the impact of mobility on Italian identities, and, reciprocally, light can be shed by Italian experiences and cultural phenomena on similar processes in other cultures and disciplines.

-Drs Burns and Polezzi will both act as co-invetigators in the project 'Transnationalizing Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures' which was recently awarded 1.8 million by the AHRC under the 'Translating Cultures' theme.
-The project will look at the Italian communities established in the UK, the US, Australia, South America, Africa and at the migrant communities of contemporary Italy.
-It will focus on the cultural associations that each community has formed, their cultural production and their translation strategies.
+Drs Burns and Polezzi are currently acting as co-invetigators in the project 'Transnationalizing Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures' which was awarded 1.8 million by the AHRC under the 'Translating Cultures' theme.
+The project looks at the Italian communities established in the UK, the US, Australia, South America, Africa and at the migrant communities of contemporary Italy.
+It focuses on the cultural associations that each community has formed, their cultural production and their translation strategies.
 From the insights it develops into transnational Italian cultures, the project will forge a new framework for the discipline of Modern Languages as a whole, one which puts the interaction of languages and cultures at its core.

 Teaching and supervision